Sameem-Saleem/Accounting-Ledger/README.md

 For any of these options, the user can click enter without typing anything, and it will skip that filter.

 Then, it outputs all transactions, including both payments and deposits, created during runtime and saved in the `transactions.csv` file or accessed file, **that match all of the entered parameters**, descending order of date created.

+### Search by Tags
+This option first displays all available tags to search from.

+Then, it outputs all transactions, including both payments and deposits, created during runtime and saved in the `transactions.csv` file or accessed file, **that contain the tag specified by the user**, descending order of date created.